More questions about residential living policies and procedures? Read more information.

 Since housing selection will largely be done online over an extended period of time, Residence Life hopes students abroad or stateside are able to sign up for housing from any internet capable device.
 If you have concerns about being unable to connect during your self-selection time, please contact Residence Life.

 Yes!
 Residence Life hopes to make signing up for housing the term you are on campus as easy as possible.
 If you are studying abroad spring semester, simply sign up for housing like any other continuing student.
 International Programs will inform Residence Life who has been accepted to a program for the spring term and will cancel your spring contract upon verification.
 If your plans to study abroad fall through, please contact Residence Life as soon as possible so we can make spring arrangements for you.
 Please note the housing contract is binding for the full year, and if your study abroad plans do fall through you will be expected to live on campus the full year.

-If you are planning on studying abroad in the fall, please contact Assistant Director of Residence Life Operations, Jenni Chadick; or submit a housing application.
+If you are planning on studying abroad in the fall, please contact the Residence Life; or submit a housing application.
 Finding a partner to swap housing with the opposite semester you are abroad is not required.

 If you have a specific housing need such as a medical accommodation please contact the Office of Accessibility and Accommodation.
 Residence Life will work directly with this office to process and approve requests.
 You may email Accessibility and Accommodation at firstname.lastname@example.org.
 Most students with an approved medical single are approved for that accommodation as long as they are a student.
 If you have any specific questions about your accommodation, please contact email@example.com.
-Students have already been approved for a medical single may work with SAA to be housed prior to selection beginning February 15th.
-After February 15th, accommodations will be made on an as available basis.
+Students have already been approved for a medical single may work with SAA to be housed prior to the general selection process.
+For students who apply after the process begins, accommodations will be made on an as-available basis.